hamukazu/chrome-ext-hoogle/README.md

 chrome-ext-hoogle
 =================

-Chrome extension for hoogle search
+Chrome extension for hoogle search.
+For productivity of Haskell programmers.